 Extracellular Vesicles – Research and Translation

-Our group investigates Extracellular Vesicles (EVs), specifically focusing on the molecular mechanisms of their action in physiological and pathological processes.
-We're keen on unravelling EV composition and function, especially concerning a specific role of the membrane proteins tetraspanins.
+Our group investigates extracellular vesicles (EVs), specifically focusing on the molecular mechanisms of their action in physiological and pathological processes.
+We are keen to unravel EV composition and function, especially concerning a specific role of the membrane proteins tetraspanins.
 To mimic complex organ conditions, we study EVs in advanced 3D- and organoid models.

-Teaching: We offer the elective course “Exosome Biology” for Molecular Medicine – join!
+We offer the elective course “Exosome Biology” for Molecular Medicine. – Join!

 Prof. Dr. rer. nat.
 Irina Nazarenko